 4. Qualify Leads With Tripwire Products

-Another easy way to find hot leads is by promoting tripwire products.
-Sometimes also called “splinter products,” tripwire products are inexpensive products that are easy to sell (meaning that leads will buy them without needing to talk with your team).
+Sometimes called “splinter products,” tripwire products are inexpensive products that are easy to sell (meaning that leads will buy them without needing to talk with your team).

 Tripwire products help get clients to purchase your main product by giving them a taste of what you offer and showing them your willingness to offer value at such a low price.
 When a lead purchases your tripwire product, you know that they’re serious about what you have to offer, and you can qualify them accordingly.